 DermNet provides Google Translate, a free machine translation service.
 Note that this may not provide an exact translation in all languages

-Author: Avee Naidoo, University of Toronto, Faculty of Medicine, Toronto, Canada.
+Author: Avee Naidoo, Medical Student, Faculty of Medicine, University of Toronto, Toronto, Canada.
 DermNet Editor in Chief: Adjunct A/Prof Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy edited by Gus Mitchell.
+Copy edited by Gus Mitchell/Maria McGivern.
 September 2019.

-Chronic pruritus of unknown origin is defined as an itch lasting greater than six weeks in the absence of a known cause .
+Chronic pruritus of unknown origin is defined as an itch lasting longer than 6 weeks in the absence of a known cause .
 It is also called chronic idiopathic pruritus and generalised pruritus of unknown origin.

 Effects of scratching in chronic pruritus

 No detailed studies on the prevalence of chronic pruritus of unknown origin currently exist.
-There is an increased prevalence with older age .
+However, there is an increased prevalence with older age .

 When chronic pruritus is accompanied by intense scratching, complications may arise.
 Skin changes include: